next-step/java-racingcar/README.md

 #### Which is better?

 - [ ] car.track -> car.position
-- [ ] Fix printResult to print '-' stemming from position
+- [ ] Fix printResult to generate '-' stemming from position